-On April 6, 2020, the Company entered into an Exchange of Marketing Rights and Benefits Agreement with AIG eSports LP and Surge eSports LLC, related parties by nature of them being under the control or direction of the Chairman of the Company.
+On April 6, 2020, the Company entered into an Exchange of Marketing Rights and Benefits Agreement with AIG eSports LP and Surge eSports LLC, former related parties by nature of them being under the control or direction of the former Chairman of the Company.
 Pursuant to the Exchange of Marketing Rights and Benefits Agreement the Company is to provide media advertising for AIG eSports LP and Surge eSports LLC sponsors and AIG eSports LP and Surge eSports LLC is to provide advertising for the Company.
-During the year ended December 31, 2021, the Company recognized media advertising revenue of \$16,578 (December 31, 2020 - \$206,940) and recognized advertising and promotional expense of \$Nil (December 31, 2020 - \$277,338) relating to the Exchange of Marketing Rights and Benefits Agreement.
-As at December 31, 2021, a balance of \$55,434 (December 31, 2020 - \$72,343) is included in contract liabilities for media advertising services to be provided by the Company to AIG eSports and Surge eSports LLC.
+During the period from January 1, 2022 to July 19, 2022, the Company recognized media advertising revenue of \$Nil (January 1, 2021 to December 31, 2021 - \$16,578) pursuant to the Exchange of Marketing Rights and Benefits Agreement.
+As of December 31, 2021, a balance of \$55,434 is included in contract liabilities for media advertising services to be provided by the Company to AIG eSports and Surge eSports LLC.